Dargmuesli/logic-circuit-ca/README.md

-# logic-circuit-ra
+# LogicCircuit - Computer Architecture

-All logic circuits of Computer Architecture's exercise sheets from Kassel university.
+Here you can find the complete [LogicCircuit](http://www.logiccircuit.org/) project file with all logic circuits for exercises of Kassel university's computer architecture lecture.